|

 enthusiasm and exceeded all expectations.
 "Some are calling this

-an appointment by acclaimation," one reported commented.
+an appointment by acclaimation," one reporter commented.
 "That's

 interesting," the politician answered, "Because we believe it's a